Originally published on June 21, 2018

 - IP address range of computers (great for traveling users)

 - MAC address (of computers)

 - Advanced Group (combination of the above criteria)

-Other benefits include:
+Other benefits of eliminating print servers include:

 - No single point of failure

-- Lower infrastructure cost
+- Lower infrastructure costs

-- Driver management
+- Easier driver management